-Note: If the integrity algorithm group is "user defined," then the IEEE OUI of the vendor/user which assigned the user-defined codepoint shall be included in these octets.
+Note: If the integrity algorithm group is "user defined," then the IEEE OUI of the vendor or user which assigned the user-defined codepoint shall be included in these octets.
 Otherwise, these octets are not included.

-MAC Algorithm Details (Octet x.7 etc.)
+MAC Algorithm Details (Octet x.7 through x.9 etc.)